Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 FAQ

-In this benchmark, qwen/qwen3-asr-1.7b achieved the best WER (0.1899).
-That said, whisper is essentially on par in terms of stability across diverse audio conditions — the right choice depends on your specific use case.
+In this benchmark, qwen/qwen3-asr-1.7b (WER=0.1899) achieved the highest accuracy.
+That said, whisper offers comparable stability in noisy or multi-speaker environments.
+The right choice depends on your use case.

 Q2.
-Should I use WER or CER for Japanese ASR evaluation?
+Should I use WER or CER?

 Q3.
-Which model is best for real-time transcription?
+Which models support real-time transcription?

 Q4.
-Which model best preserves filler words (えー, あのー)?
+Which model best preserves fillers ("uh", "um")?

 Q5.
-Which model handles overlapping speakers best?
+Which model handles overlapping multi-speaker audio best?

 Q6.
-How do I deal with Whisper hallucinations?
+How do I mitigate Whisper hallucinations?

 Q7.
-Why did voxtral-mini output Arabic-looking text?
+Why did voxtral-mini output what appeared to be Arabic?

-Q8.
+Q10.
 How reliable is this benchmark?

 Conclusion

-To summarize 8 models benchmarked under identical conditions:
+Across 9 models evaluated under identical conditions:

 • Best accuracy + stability: qwen3-asr-1.7b > whisper

-• Japanese media domain: reazonspeech-espnet-v2
+• Japanese media / broadcast: reazonspeech-espnet-v2

 • Speed-first: parakeet-tdt-0.6b-v3

-• Use with caution: kotoba-whisper-v2.0 (natural conversation), voxtral-mini (without language validation)
+• Use with caution: kotoba-whisper-v2.0 (natural conversation), voxtral-mini (without language validation), granite-4.0-1b-speech (noisy / emotional / multi-speaker audio)